Beaver: Characteristics

-Beavers have large skulls and powerful chewing muscles.
+Beavers have large skulls with powerful chewing muscles.
 They have four chisel-shaped incisors that continue to grow throughout their lives.
 The incisors are covered in a thick enamel that is colored orange or reddish-brown by iron compounds.
 The lower incisors have roots that are almost as long as the entire lower jaw.
 Beavers have one premolar and three molars on all four sides of the jaws, adding up to 20 teeth.
 The molars have meandering ridges for grinding woody material.
 The eyes, ears and nostrils are arranged so that they can remain above water while the rest of the body is submerged.
 The nostrils and ears have valves that close underwater, while nictitating membranes cover the eyes.
 To protect the larynx and trachea from water flow, the epiglottis is contained within the nasal cavity instead of the throat.
 In addition, the back of the tongue can rise and create a waterproof seal.
 A beaver's lips can close behind the incisors, preventing water from entering their mouths as they cut and bite onto things while submerged.

 The beaver's front feet are dexterous, allowing them to grasp and manipulate objects and food, as well as dig.
 The hind feet are larger and have webbing between the toes, and the second innermost toe has a "double nail" used for grooming.
 Beavers can swim at 8 km/h; only their webbed hind feet are used to swim, while the front feet fold under the chest.
 On the surface, the hind limbs thrust one after the other; while underwater, they move at the same time.
 Beavers are awkward on land but can move quickly when they feel threatened.
 They can carry objects while walking on their hind legs.

 The beaver's distinctive tail has a conical, muscular, hairy base; the remaining two-thirds of the appendage is flat and scaly.
 The tail has multiple functions: it provides support for the animal when it is upright (such as when chewing down a tree), acts as a rudder when it is swimming, and stores fat for winter.
 It also has a countercurrent blood vessel system which allows the animal to lose heat in warm temperatures and retain heat in cold temperatures.